Bryantellius/Just-My-Type/README.md

 ## BONUS

 - Find a way to highlight the currently expected letter in the on-screen sentence that should be typed next
-  - One way, is to create a div that highlights the currently exprected letter, and moves down the sentence at a fixed number of pixels
+  - One way, is to create a div that highlights the currently expected letter, and moves down the sentence at a fixed number of pixels
     - Remember to reset it back to the beginning of the sentence when you move to the next sentence

 ## Resources